solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ![Alt text](media/02_02_json_04.png)

+5. When combining the above, you can create intricate `CASE` statements based on the target type:

+    ```sql
+    SELECT
+       CASE
+        WHEN
+            data -> 'street' IS JSON ARRAY
+        THEN
+            (data -> 'street')[0]
+        WHEN
+            data -> 'street' IS JSON OBJECT
+        THEN
+            data -> 'street'
+        WHEN
+            data IS JSON SCALAR
+        THEN
+            data
+        ELSE
+            data -> 'street'
+       END
+       AS primary_address
+    FROM
+       listings;
+    ```

-5. And of course all the basic JSON functionality that has existed pre-PG16 can also be used such as containment (where one json document is contained inside another):
+6. Finally, much of the basic JSON functionality that has existed pre-PG16 is still available and can also be used.
+In this example, you are using the containment operator (where one json document is contained inside another) to select data:

     ```sql
     SELECT *